USA 10 – 2 GB&I

 Here are some photo’s from the Oppenheimer match programme: –

-Laddie Lucas became a member of parliament in 1950 following a bye-election.
+Laddie Lucas became a member of the British parliament in 1950 following a bye-election.

 In the post World War II austerity period we will forgive The R&A this breach of the amateur status rules.
 Free team suits from Moss Bros in response for some advertising presumably.